 There are also at present 5 Associate Commissioners appointed for specific duties.

 The Conservation Commission meets twice per month throughout the year.
-Deadlines are listed on the Commission's 2013 calendar.
+Deadlines are listed on the Commission's 2013 calendar and 2014 calendar (pdf).

 Land Acquisition Subcommittee Meeting Agenda